-- Physical - is where children or young people are hurt or injured.
+- Physical – this is where children or young people are hurt or injured.
 It includes hitting, kicking and beating.
 These can cause pain, cuts, bruising or broken bones.

-- Emotional - includes making threats and not giving love and attention.
+- Emotional – this includes making threats and not giving love and attention.
 All of these can really damage your confidence and the way you feel about yourself.

-- Sexual - happens when you are persuaded or forced into sexual acts or situations, or have sex with someone older when you are under 16.
-It includes being forced to get married, or being married under the age of 16, as well as having your intimate pictures shared without permission.
-There's more information about this on our That's Not OK page.
+- Sexual – this happens when you are persuaded or forced into sexual acts or situations, or have sex with someone older when you are under 16.
+It includes being forced to get married or being married under the age of 16, as well as having your intimate pictures shared without permission.
+There’s more information about this on our That’s Not OK page.

 - Neglect – occurs when the people responsible for caring for you don’t make sure that your basic needs are met for example food, warmth, medical care, clothing and good hygiene.

 The NSPCC and Childline have information about abuse and how you can get support.
-We also recently spoke to ChildLine about what happens when you contact them, you can watch the video on our IGTV below.
+We also recently spoke to ChildLine about what happens when you contact them, you can watch the video on our video below.

 You can read more about sexual crimes and what to do if you have been the victim of a sexual crime on the That’s Not OK page, what to do if someone shares or threatens to share intimate pictures of you, find out more about forced marriage and who you can contact for support, advice and information.

-If you need to talk to anyone about abuse, feel unsafe, or think a young person you know is in danger, then talk to someone you trust.
+If you need to talk to anyone about abuse, feeling unsafe, or if you think a young person you know is in danger, then talk to someone you trust.
 If you have experienced abuse or harm, then you might feel like running away or hurting yourself, and you might feel alone and afraid.
 Childline can help you manage self-harm and find alternative ways to cope.
 Again, you should speak to an adult you trust such as: